CASp Inspection Benefits For California Businesses

 By acting early, businesses gain immediate legal protections recognized in California—even before completing all recommended upgrades.

-Any California business open to the public should consider a CASp inspection.
-It’s especially important for:
+Any California business open to the public should consider an accessibility survey.
+Accessibility compliance is especially important for:

 • Restaurants – Frequent targets of accessibility lawsuits.